bmoishe/bookmark_manager/README.md

 I want to see a list of bookmarks so that I can follow the link I want

-User story2 - As a user I want to
+User story2 - As a time-pressed user
+So that I can save a website
+I would like to add the site's address and title to bookmark manager